-A3.5.9 Descriptor for a higher education qualification at level 6: Bachelor's degree with honours
+A3.5.11 Descriptor for a higher education qualification at level 6: Bachelor's degree with honours

 The descriptor provided for this level of the FHEQ is for any bachelor's degree with honours which should meet the descriptor in full.
-This qualification descriptor can also be used as a reference point for other level 6 qualifications, including bachelor's degrees, graduate diplomas etc.
+This qualification descriptor can also be used as a reference point for other level 6 qualifications, including bachelor's degrees, graduate diplomas and graduate certificates.

-A3.5.10 Bachelor's degrees with honours are awarded to students who have demonstrated:
+A3.5.12 Bachelor's degrees with honours are awarded to students who have demonstrated:

-- a systematic understanding of key aspects of their field of study, including acquisition of coherent and detailed knowledge, at least some of which is at, or informed by, the forefront of defined aspects of a discipline - an ability to deploy accurately established techniques of analysis and enquiry within a discipline - conceptual understanding that enables the student: - to devise and sustain arguments, and/or to solve problems, using ideas and techniques, some of which are at the forefront of a discipline

-- to describe and comment upon particular aspects of current research, or equivalent advanced scholarship, in the discipline - an appreciation of the uncertainty, ambiguity and limits of knowledge - the ability to manage their own learning, and to make use of scholarly reviews and primary sources (for example, refereed research articles and/or original materials appropriate to the discipline).
+- A systematic understanding of key aspects of their field of study, including acquisition of coherent and detailed knowledge, at least some of which is at, or informed by, the forefront of defined aspects of a discipline. - An ability to deploy accurately established techniques of analysis and enquiry within a discipline. - Conceptual understanding that enables the student: - To devise and sustain arguments, and/or to solve problems, using ideas and techniques, some of which are at the forefront of a discipline. - To describe and comment upon particular aspects of current research, or equivalent advanced scholarship, in the discipline. - An appreciation of the uncertainty, ambiguity and limits of knowledge. - The ability to manage their own learning, and to make use of scholarly reviews and primary sources (for example, peerreviewed research articles and/or original materials appropriate to the discipline).

-A3.5.11 Typically, holders of the qualification will be able to:
+A3.5.13 Typically, holders of the qualification will be able to:

-- apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding, and to initiate and carry out projects - critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete), to make judgements, and to frame appropriate questions to achieve a solution - or identify a range of solutions - to a problem - communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.
+- Apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding, and to initiate and carry out projects. - Critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete), to make judgements, and to frame appropriate questions to achieve a solution - or identify a range of solutions - to a problem. - Communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.

-A3.5.12 And holders will have:
+A3.5.14 And holders will have: